Dependent Types and the Art of HTTP Headers

 half2 : (n : Nat) -> Even n -> Nat half2 Z ZIsEven = Z half2 (S (S k)) (Plus2IsEven x) = 1 + half2 k x namespace test x : Nat x = half2 4 (Plus2IsEven (Plus2IsEven ZIsEven))

-To avoid this, we can leverage Idris' support for implicit arguments.
-By making the proof term implicit, Idris will search for a proof:
+To avoid this, we can leverage Idris' support for auto implicit arguments.
+By making the proof term both implicit and marking it "auto", Idris will search for a proof:

 half3 : (n : Nat) -> {auto prf : IsEven n} -> Nat half3 Z {prf = ZIsEven} = Z half3 (S (S k)) {prf = (Plus2IsEven x)} = 1 + half3 k namespace test x : Nat x = half3 8 failing y : Nat y = half3 7 -- 👈 fails with "Can't find a value of type Even 7"